 H somni infection of the lungs results in purulent bronchopneumonia that may be followed by septicemia and infection of multiple organs.
 H somni is associated with extensive fibrinous pleuritis in feedlot calves.

 Generally, neither serologic testing nor direct bacterial detection are performed, and diagnosis relies on gross necropsy findings and bacterial culture.
 Because the bacteria involved are normal inhabitants of the upper respiratory tract, the specificity of culture can be increased by collecting antemortem specimens from the lower respiratory tract by tracheal swab, transtracheal wash, or bronchoalveolar lavage.
 Lung specimens can be collected for culture at necropsy.
 If possible, specimens for culture should be collected from animals that have not been treated with antibiotics to permit determination of antimicrobial sensitivity patterns.
 A multiplex PCR has been used to identify a number of bacterial agents implicated with bovine respiratory disease, including M hemolytica.

 General principles of control are discussed under see Enzootic Pneumonia of Calves and Shipping Fever Pneumonia.
 The value of M haemolytica and P multocida bacterins is questionable, and some reports indicate they may even exacerbate the disease.
-Newer vaccines, which include live culture and subunit vaccines (leukotoxin), show much more promise for disease prevention and may reduce morbidity in high-risk feedlot calves given 1 dose of vaccine on arrival by as much as 25%; however, trials have not been consistent in all risk categories of feedlot cattle.
+Newer vaccines, which include live culture and subunit vaccines (leukotoxin), show much more promise for disease prevention and may reduce morbidity in high-risk feedlot calves given one dose of vaccine on arrival by as much as 25%; however, trials have not been consistent in all risk categories of feedlot cattle.
 Ideally, vaccination should be done 3 wk before transport to the feedlot and can be repeated on arrival.
 In dairy calves, vaccination of the dam may be of benefit by providing passive immunity to the calf.
-H somni bacterins are available, and there is some evidence that they are effective in control of BRD in feedlot calves even when only 1 dose is given on arrival.
+H somni bacterins are available, and there is some evidence they are effective in control of BRD in feedlot calves even when only one dose is given on arrival.

 Chlamydial agents have been implicated in a number of diseases of cattle, including pneumonia.
 Clinical signs and lesions of bronchopneumonia have been produced by experimental infections.
-A synergism between Chlamydophila and Mannheimia haemolytica has been demonstrated experimentally.
+A synergism between Chlamydia and Mannheimia haemolytica has been demonstrated experimentally.
 Because this pathogen is infrequently tested for, its overall importance remains undetermined.
 The organism can be tested for by staining sections of lung lesions with Gimenez stain or by fluorescent antibody.
 Isolation requires inoculation of yolk sacs of embryonating chicks.
 Chlamydial agents are sensitive to tetracyclines. (see Chlamydiosis.)